LAYAIraq/frontend-docs/docs/mixins/vue/array.md

 Array
 ===============
-This component is to array manipulation methods.
+This mixin is to array manipulation methods.

 ## Structure

 Component Functionality
 ---------
 ### Methods
-- `Add`: to add new  items to items
+- `_itemAdd`: to add new item to items
-- `remove`: to remove item at position idx
+- `_itemDelete`: to remove item at position idx